 Mopping Up The Mess

-Out Of Space is simple to pick up and play, using only a handful of buttons and the concept is easy to understand.
-The station is infested, the mess needs cleaned up and all the rooms need power.
+Out of Space is simple to pick up and play, using only a handful of buttons and the concept is easy to understand.
+The station is infested, the mess needs to be cleaned up, and all the rooms need power.
 You can play solo, but the game shines brightest with at least one friend.

 Players can pick up a mighty mop and sweep up the goo, turning it into trash to be recycled.
 Buckets can be filled with water and splashed on goo, infested doors, eggs, and furniture.
 Either tool will stun aliens allowing them to be picked up and dealt with.